 JESS + MIKE

-“‘Because we love the shit out of each other’ was one of the best lines of the day!”
+“‘Because we love the shit out of each other was one of the best lines of the day!”

 Jess and Mike’s wedding at Linden Estate in Hawke’s Bay was a laid back affair that perfectly suited their relaxed style and unique personalities.
 The couple brought as much individuality as they could to the day, from Mike making the wedding rings, to using their own words to tell their love story during the ceremony.
 “Nichola very quickly grasped who we were and what our story was.
-She told our s such a cool way and really helped us write meaningful vows that sounded like us, not like everyone else.”
+She told our story in such a cool way and really helped us write meaningful vows that sounded like us, not like everyone else.”

 Krystal + SiMON